willymcallister/circuit-sandbox/README.md

 [circuit sandbox](https://willymcallister.github.io/circuit-sandbox/index-es.html) (Español)

+Can you help translate Circuit Sandbox into other languages?
+It's easy.
+Contact me at willy@spinningnumbers.org.

 ## Playing in the circuit sandbox

-To create a circuit, drag components from the parts bin on the right, onto the schematic diagram.
+To create a circuit, drag components onto the schematic diagram from the parts bin on the right.

 <img src="images/42image_1.png">